 Checking Pastures After Storms Should Be a Priority!

-With the recent storms, livestock producers need to be mindful of potential dangers that may have blown in or down into their pastures.
+Livestock producers need to be mindful of potential dangers that may have blown in or down into their pastures.
 Pastures that contain trash can be a source of health problems for cattle.
 There are several situations that could occur.
 One is due to the “windy weather” that “blow down” trees or scatter limbs and leaves and other foreign materials in pastures.
 If wild cherry trees are adjacent to, or in the fence row, it would be a “good practice” to check the pastures for wild cherry leaves, broken limbs or downed trees.
 If consumed, wilted wild cherry trees can poison cattle and do it in a hurry.

 Walking pastures is a “time consuming practice,” but it is worth it if can prevent cattle from being poisoned.
 Another poisonous plant that is found in the pasture “fence rows” is Perilla Mint, sometimes referred to as “purple mint” because of its color and odor.
 Cattle will not normally consume these plants unless their activity is limited in a smaller pasture or lot in which they become bored.
 A good practice is to destroy these plants when found.